Post-war Russo-Georgian crisis in 2008–2009: 22-27 July 2009

 On 22 July 2009, the Georgian parliament notified the CIS Interparliamentary Assembly that Georgia was terminating its membership of the assembly, which became final in January 2010.

 On 23 July 2009, Russian Deputy Foreign Minister Grigory Karasin accused Georgia of planning provocations on the South Ossetian border under the guise of the peaceful march on the war's anniversary.

 Assistant Secretary of State Philip J. Crowley said on 23 July that the United States would help Georgia with its defensive capabilities.
 On 24 July, Russia's NATO envoy Dmitry Rogozin threatened that Russia would impose sanctions on the United States if American arms were delivered to Georgia.
 Rogozin stated that he agreed with Saakashvili that the Berlin line was separating the Russian-controlled territories from Georgia and specified that he (Rogozin) meant the divide between "Russian democracy and Georgian totalitarianism".
 In response to Rogozin, US Ambassador to Russia John Beyrle said that the US would continue military cooperation with Georgia, but this did not include arms deliveries.

 On 27 July, South Ossetian president Eduard Kokoity called Biden's statement on having no intention to arm Georgia "cynical".
 Kokoity accused the United States, Ukraine and Israel for being responsible for the genocide of the South Ossetian people.
-South Ossetian defense minister Yuri Tanaev accused Georgia of military activity on the border of Leningor District and preparation of provocations.
+South Ossetian defense minister Yuri Tanaev accused Georgia of military activity on the border of Akhalgori District and preparation of provocations.

 On 27 July 2009, the European Union prolonged the mandate of the EU mission in Georgia until September 2010.
 British Foreign Secretary David Miliband welcomed this decision.